 Allergic or anaphylactic shock

-Allergic reactions
+Allergic Reactions

 Signs and Symptoms of Anaphylaxis

 An allergic reaction usually occurs within minutes of contact with an allergen, but can also occur several hours after exposure.
-A reaction can include any of the following symptoms, and a person may have one or more of these symptoms, regardless of the allergen:
+A reaction can include any of the following symptoms, and a person may experience one or more of these symptoms, regardless of the allergen:

 The most dangerous symptoms of an allergic reaction are:

-• Do not ignore the first symptoms.
+• Do not neglect the first symptoms.

 • Always take a potential reaction seriously and act quickly.